sercanio/ostep-hmw/cpu-api/README-answer.md

 ## A2
 Both child and parent processes can manipulate opened file before the fork() system call. see code-A2.c that creates a file named A2.txt and it's written by both parent and the child processes.

+## A3
+We can wait the child process complete it's job without wait() system call.
+Simply we can use usleep(MILISECONDS) system call to "wait" for child process for such a time we specified.
+See code-A3.c.